Hanif Abdurraqib: Honors

 In 2017, Abdurraqib received an honorary degree in human ecology from the College of the Atlantic.
 The Crown Ain't Worth Much was a finalist for the Eric Hoffer Book Award and nominated for a 2017 Hurston/Wright Legacy Award.
-They Can't Kill Us Until They Kill Us was named a best book of 2017 by numerous outlets, including NPR, Pitchfork, the Los Angeles Review, the Chicago Tribune, Stereogum, National Post (Canada), Paste, CBC, and Esquire.
+They Can't Kill Us Until They Kill Us was named a best book of 2017 by numerous outlets, including NPR, Pitchfork, the Los Angeles Review, the Chicago Tribune, Stereogum, National Post, Paste, CBC, and Esquire.
 Go Ahead in the Rain: Notes to A Tribe Called Quest was a finalist for the 2019 Kirkus Prize in nonfiction and was longlisted for the 2019 National Book Award for Nonfiction.

-In June 2021, Cbus Libraries announced they are commissioning The People's Mural of Columbus, which will feature Abdurraqib.
-The mural is set to be completed in August 2021 in the writer's hometown of Columbus, Ohio.
+In 2021 Cbus Libraries commissioned The People's Mural of Columbus, which features Abdurraqib and was completed in August of that year in the writer's hometown of Columbus, Ohio.
+Abdurraqib's book, A Little Devil in America: Notes in Praise of Black Performance, won the Gordon Burn Prize in 2021 and the Andrew Carnegie Medals for Excellence in 2022.

 Abdurraqib was awarded a MacArthur Fellowship in 2021 and a Windham-Campbell Prize in 2024.

+In 2025, Abdurraqib's book There's Always This Year: On Basketball and Ascension received the 2024 National Book Critics Circle Award for Criticism and the 2025 Audie Award for Nonfiction.

+In 2026 he was named as recipient of the $75,000 CAD Weston International Award, a career achievement prize for international writers presented by the Writers' Trust of Canada.